 If you’re taking your dog out, try carrying one of these collapsible travel bowls so you can get them water whenever they need it.

 Take it easy!
 Make sure you’re working out your pets in the coolest parts of the day, either first thing in the morning or in the evening after the sun has gone down.
-Test the pavement before you start by putting your hand on it; if it’s too hot for you, it’s too hot for your pets’ feet.
+Test the pavement before you start by putting your hand on it; if it’s too hot for you, it’s too hot for your dogs’ feet.
 Try walking them on grass or get them some protective booties.
 You can even make them some homemade paw wax to protect their sensitive pads.

 Before you shave all your pet’s hair, make sure you do your research.
 A lack of insulation and decreased sun protection from UV rays are some of the drawbacks from cutting your pet’s hair too short.